-Price Risk
+Effect on financial instrur nents held by the Scheme

 -15% +15%

 \$ \$

+30 June 2023 (92,030) 92,030

 30 June 2022 (330,297) 330,297

-30 June 2021 (1,398,758) 1,398,758

 (d) Fair value measurement

 Financial assets and liabilities measured at fair value are categorised under a three-level hierarchy, reflecting the availability of observable market inputs when estimating the fair value.
 If different levels of inputs are used to measure a financial asset or liability's fair value, the classification within the hierarchy is based on the lowest level input that is significant to the fair value measurement.
 The three levels are: